hswangTW/GenPhys2018Fall/hw1/README.md

 * (optional) Add some codes to find the following values and show the values in the end.
   1. The flying time in the air.
   2. The length of the entire path.
 (Note: in python, x\*\*p means x to power p, <a href="https://www.codecogs.com/eqnedit.php?latex=x^p" target="_blank"><img src="https://latex.codecogs.com/gif.latex?x^p" title="x^p" /></a>)

+**All the results should be displayed in the animation window like professor Shih did in the video**